pananton/busrpc-spec/busrpc.md

 1. if endpoint component contains symbols, which are not allowed by message bus implementation for a topic word, then endpoint will not represent a valid topic and any `PUBLISH` or `SUBSCRIBE` operations will fail
 2. if endpoint component is a long sequence of characters, either component itself or endpoint as a whole may violate message bus length restriction

-The first problem is solved using a variation of [percent encoding](https://en.wikipedia.org/wiki/Percent-encoding).
+To solve the first problem, busrpc specification defines an escape encoding scheme to be applied to the reserved characters when necessary.
+The reserved character is replaced with `<esc><hex><hex>` triplet, where `<esc>` is an escape character and `<hex><hex>` is an hexadecimal representation of the reserved character.
+We recommend to use lowercase "a-f" for `<hex>`, however, it is not required.
+Note, that which characters are reserved and what symbol is used as an escape character may depend on the underlying message bus and is not defined by this specification.
+See specific message bus [specialization](#specializations) for such information.

+---

+**NOTE**

+We expect, that the following symbols can be used as-is in a message bus topic:
+* alphanumericals (a-z, A-Z and 0-9)
+* underscore `_` (to avoid encoding of the namespace/class/method names)
+* hyphen `-` (to avoid encoding of the negative numbers)

+---

-The second problem requires developers to carefully design their APIs and avoid situations, when some endpoints may randomly exceed the message bus limit.
+The second problem requires developers to carefully design their APIs and avoid situations, when some endpoints may occasionally exceed the message bus limit.
 This specification proposes a solution, in which fixed-size hash of the component's data is added to the endpoint instead of the data itself.

+### Scalar value encoding

+Values of the protobuf [scalar types
 ### Structure encoding

 ## Invoking a method